kunalkathuria/SVXplorer/README.md

 ### USAGE

-Example call (from sv_caller/src):
+Example call (from VARSECER/src):

-./run_sv_caller.sh [options]
+./varsecer [options]

-A good check to see if the tool is working properly is to give it as input the test BAM files in the sv_caller/data/bams/test folder and check if the resulting bedpe files found in the sv_caller/results/text folder are identical with those contained in the sv_caller/results/test folder.
-So, first run the code with all default parameter values thus from the sv_caller/src folder:
+A good check to see if the tool is working properly is to give it as input the test BAM files in the VARSECER/data/bams/test folder and check if the resulting bedpe files found in the VARSECER/results/text folder are identical with those contained in the VARSECER/results/test folder.
+So, first run the code with all default parameter values thus from the VARSECER/src folder:

-./run_sv_caller.sh -a ../data/bams/test/test_1k.bam -b ../data/bams/test/test_1k.ns.bam -r ../data/bams/test/test_1k_splitters.ns.bam -z ../data/bams/test/discordants.bam -A 1 -E 0
+./varsecer -a ../data/bams/test/test_1k.bam -b ../data/bams/test/test_1k.ns.bam -r ../data/bams/test/test_1k_splitters.ns.bam -z ../data/bams/test/discordants.bam -A 1 -m 0 -E 0

-Then, ascertain that the 4 bedpe files in sv_caller/results/test match the respective ones just created in sv_caller/results/text (there should be 2 non-empty ones: deletions.bedpe and tandemDuplications.bedpe).
+Then, ascertain that the 4 bedpe files in VARSECER/results/test match the respective ones just created in VARSECER/results/text (there should be 2 non-empty ones: deletions.bedpe and tandemDuplications.bedpe).
 If this is not the case, please recheck all the paths and checkout the master branch from GitHub again if necessary.

 The input BAM file should be generated (and then indexed) with BWA using the following options: